N E W S

 LIGHTCATCHER FILMS TO REVEAL THE SISTINE SECRETS

-Jim Long, head of Lightcatcher Films will produce a Limited Docu-Series based on the New York Times Best-Seller The Sistine Secrets , now translated into 16 languages and published in 25 countries.
+Jim Long, head of Lightcatcher Films will produce a new Docu-Series based on the New York Times Best-Seller The Sistine Secrets , now translated into 16 languages and published in 25 countries.
 According to the authors, Benjamin Blech and Roy Doliner, Michelangelo’s knowledge of the ancient, sacred teachings from the Torah, as well as Kabbalah, compelled him to embed profound messages into his magnificent frescoes within the Sistine Chapel.
 The series will probe this monumental work to reveal Michelangelo as both a master artist as well as a secret spokesman for religious truths which have special relevance for our times.

 Raves for the book

 “Just as the work of Michelangelo in the Sistine Chapel changed forever the world of a so will this book change forever the way to view and, above all, to understand the work Michelangelo!” - Enrico Bruschini, Ofﬁcicial Art Historian for the U.S. Embassy in Rome)